PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 08:59:13
+Last updated: 2024-04-11 08:59:46
-Random Quote: Ted, the only reason to wait a month for sex is if the girl is 17 years and 11 months old. - Barney Stinson
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy